Crete

-Humans have inhabited the island since at least 130,000 years ago, during the Paleolithic age.
-Crete was the centre of Europe's first advanced civilization, the Minoans, from 2700 to 1420 BC.
+Crete was the center of Europe's first advanced civilization, the Minoans, from 2700 to 1420 BC.
 The Minoan civilization was overrun by the Mycenaean civilization from mainland Greece.
-Crete was later ruled by Rome, then successively by the Byzantine Empire, Andalusian Arabs, the Venetian Republic, and the Ottoman Empire.
+Crete was subsequently ruled by Rome, then successively by the Byzantine Empire, Andalusian Arabs, the Byzantine Empire again, the Venetian Republic, and the Ottoman Empire.
 In 1898 Crete, whose people had for some time wanted to join the Greek state, achieved independence from the Ottomans, formally becoming the Cretan State.
 Crete became part of Greece in December 1913.
+In Greek mythology, Crete is best known as the birthplace of the Greek god Zeus.

-The island is mostly mountainous, and its character is defined by a high mountain range crossing from west to east.
+Crete is predominantly mountainous, characterized by a range that crosses the island from west to east.
 It includes Crete's highest point, Mount Ida, and the range of the White Mountains (Lefka Ori) with 30 summits above 2000 m in altitude and the Samaria Gorge, a World Biosphere Reserve.
 Crete forms a significant part of the economy and cultural heritage of Greece, while retaining its own local cultural traits (such as its own poetry and music).
 The Nikos Kazantzakis airport at Heraklion and the Daskalogiannis airport at Chania serve international travelers.
-The palace of Knossos, a Bronze Age settlement and ancient Minoan city, is also located in Heraklion.
+The Minoan palace at Knossos is also located in Heraklion.